Rosewood1985/ai-sports-edge/memory-bank/activeContext.md

-# Active Context: Background Process Verification & Activation
+# Active Context: Unified Admin Dashboard Implementation

-## Previous Context: Unified Admin Dashboard Implementation
+## Previous Context: Background Process Verification & Activation

 _Note: This section preserved for historical context_

-Creating a comprehensive technical specification for the Unified Admin Dashboard project.
-This work focuses on designing a web-based admin dashboard that integrates with the existing React Native admin screens, providing enhanced monitoring capabilities and predictive analytics.
+Verifying critical background processes and activating ready processes in the AI Sports Edge app.
+This work focused on ensuring that all background processes are properly documented, verified, and activated to maintain system integrity and functionality.

 ## Current Implementation Focus

-Verifying critical background processes and activating ready processes in the AI Sports Edge app.
-This work focuses on ensuring that all background processes are properly documented, verified, and activated to maintain system integrity and functionality.
+Implementing the Unified Admin Dashboard project.
+This work focuses on creating a web-based admin dashboard that integrates with the existing React Native admin screens, providing enhanced monitoring capabilities and predictive analytics.

 ### Key Components: